Ogie Narvasa

 Gregorio Y. Narvasa II, also known as Ogie Narvasa, is a Filipino lawyer, basketball commissioner and coach.
 He is the son of Andres Narvasa, a former Chief Justice of the Supreme Court of the Philippines, and Janina Yuseco.
 Aside from practicing law, Narvasa was the commissioner of the Philippine Basketball League, the country's top amateur league, and the professional Metropolitan Basketball Association.

 He is currently serving as legal counsel of the Philippine Basketball Association.
+He is the father of lawyer Carlo Joaquin Narvasa, with both of them serving as defense counsels in the 2026 impeachment trial of Vice President Sara Duterte.